 Earlier this week, a “Shared Rural Network” initiative was also announced which will see EE, Three, O2, and Vodafone working together to improve mobile coverage in left-behind areas.
 People living in Scotland, Wales, and Northern Ireland are expected to benefit the most from the new initiative.

-You can find a guide from CompareTheMarket here on how to conquer poor broadband in rural areas.
+You can find the full guide from CompareTheMarket here on the 2020 Budget.

 Interested in hearing industry leaders discuss subjects like this and sharing their use-cases?
 Attend the co-located IoT Tech Expo, Blockchain Expo, AI & Big Data Expo, Cyber Security & Cloud Expo and 5G Expo World Series with upcoming events in Silicon Valley, London and Amsterdam and explore the future of enterprise technology.